davidaventimiglia/PJDBC/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-This project proves PJDBC, the Proxying JDBC driver.
+This project provides PJDBC, the Proxying JDBC driver.
 This driver has a pluggable architecture and allows the introduction of proxies in order to intercept JDBC calls and transform both the input and the output.